-As part of the Self-Construction curriculum, students spend thirty (30) minutes before lunch in Advisory.
+As part of the Self-Construction curriculum, students spend fifteen (15) minutes before lunch in Advisory.
 Dr. Montessori felt that adolescents have a quest for self-knowledge, which in turn helps adolescents develop their identity.
 In our hurried society, we want the students to learn to spend time reflecting on goals, reducing stress, and creating a personal vision.
-At this time students will 1) partake in Silent Sustained Reading (SSR); 2) chart their progress in Powerschool; 3) complete the Personal and Social Responsibility (PSR) curriculum (freshmen); 4) complete the Social Justice curriculum (sophomores); 5) complete the College Counseling curriculum (juniors); 6) partake in Senior leadership activities.
+At this time students will 1) partake in Silent Sustained Reading (SSR); 2) chart their progress in Powerschool; 3) complete (freshmen and sophomores); 5) complete the College Counseling curriculum (juniors); 6) partake in Senior leadership activities..